MadGamerHD/GTAScenesync/README.md

 * Keep backups of original IDE/IPL files before integrating new entries.
 * Use the **Batch assign TXD** to standardize textures quickly.
 * Use `Batch Rename` to give consistent object names when needed.
+*
 ---

-## Known limitations / future ideas
+### Known limitations / future ideas (v2.3.3)

-* Binary IPL export intentionally removed for now
+* **Binary IPL export removed:** The addon now only writes ASCII `.ipl` files.
+Binary export was removed intentionally to avoid accidental broken outputs.
+I may revisit this in the future, but for now, ASCII ensures stability and readability.

-* IDE flags list currently minimal; you can expand `IDE_FLAGS` to include all SA flags with descriptions. but i will add them soon.
+* **IDE flags list minimal:** Currently, only a basic set of flags is included.
+I plan to expand `IDE_FLAGS` to cover all San Andreas object flags with descriptions, but this will come in future updates once other core features are stable.

-* Potential future additions: lod sorting and more sections of the ipl/ide file
+* **No new IDE/IPL sections yet (e.g., TOBJ, ANIM, PEDS, etc.):** I’m currently focused on other tools and projects, so expanding sections is on hold.
+GTASceneSync will continue to be updated and improved over time, but new releases will take a while.
+When I do work on an update, I will polish each feature carefully, and if a feature doesn’t feel right, I may remove or refine it before release.

+* **Potential future additions:**

+  * LOD sorting for better scene optimization.
+  * Support for more sections of IDE/IPL files, once workflow and stability are fully addressed.